 Combine the bread flour, the water roux that we have made, sugar, salt, egg, water, and yeast.
 Here is a brief explanation for each ingredient.

 High protein flour is required to make good quality bread or buns.
 Bread flour contains 12 to 14% of protein.
 The high content of protein is essential to form gluten during the bread-making process.
 When the floor is wet by water, the protein will react and denature and develop into long and curly strings called gluten.
 Gluten is what makes the bread to become elastic and springy.

-I am using active dried yeast, but you can use any type of yeast you like.
-I like to add a tablespoon of water to the yeast to let it bloom for five minutes before adding it to the flour.
+I am using active dried yeast, but you can use any yeast you like.
+I like to add two tablespoons of water to the yeast to bloom for five minutes before adding it to the flour.
 It is not necessary to add sugar to nourish the yeast first, as the yeast will eventually mix with the sugar.
-I do like to mix it with milk so that it is fully dissolved before pouring it into the mixer.
+I like to mix it with milk to dissolve before pouring it into the mixer fully.